-EC171j Global Financial Markets An investigation of global financial markets and their effect on the world's domestic economies.
-We will define and explore the primary components of global financial markets, analyze the roles of the public and private sectors in the markets, and develop recognition of the linkages between financial market events in disparate markets to underlying non-financial economies.
-We will also provide an introduction to esoteric financial instruments and techniques such as credit default swaps, securities lending, and others.
-Does not count toward the economics majors or minors.
-Previously offered as Economics 197 (2014).
+EC171j Global Financial Markets Fast-paced and challenging investigation of global financial markets and their effect on the world's domestic economies.
+We will define and explore the primary components of global financial markets, analyze the roles of the public and private sectors in the markets, and develop recognition of the linkages between financial events in disparate markets to underlying non-financial economies.
+We will also examine esoteric financial instruments and techniques such as credit default swaps, securities lending, and markets related to the VIX index.
+Does not count toward the economics majors or minor.
 Three credit hours.
 Atkinson

 EC211f Corporate Finance I An introduction to financial markets, institutions, and instruments.
 The tools needed for discounted cash-flow analysis, asset valuation, and capital budgeting are developed.
 The effects of diversification on risk and the relationship between risk and return are considered.
 Previously offered as Administrative Science 311.
 Prerequisite: Economics 134.
 Four credit hours.
 Nelson

-EC214s Economic Policy and Performance in Contemporary Latin America Analysis of macroeconomic stabilization policies and microeconomic issues such as regional trade, agriculture, health, education, the environment, and labor markets in contemporary Latin America.
+[EC214] Economic Policy and Performance in Contemporary Latin America Analysis of macroeconomic stabilization policies and microeconomic issues such as regional trade, agriculture, health, education, the environment, and labor markets in contemporary Latin America.
 Prerequisite: Economics 134 and a W1 course.
 Four credit hours.
-W2, I. Franko
+W2, I.

 EC224fs Macroeconomic Theory Devoted to the development and examination of various theoretical frameworks to explain fluctuations in output, interest rates, exchange rates, unemployment, inflation, and economic growth in a globally interdependent economy.
 Continued study of the theoretical development of macroeconomic models and further refinement of understanding the effectiveness and optimality of macroeconomic policy.
 Students gain an understanding of the importance of expectations, the determination of asset prices (e.g., bond and stock prices), the relationship between financial markets and the macroeconomy, and the implications and limitations of models and policies.
 Prerequisite: Economics 134 and 223.
 Four credit hours.
 Findlay, Lester

-EC231fs Environmental and Natural Resource Economics The objective is to develop and apply economic tools to current environmental and resource-management issues.
+EC231s Environmental and Natural Resource Economics The objective is to develop and apply economic tools to current environmental and resource-management issues.
 Causes of and remedies to environmental and resource-management problems are analyzed through economic modeling.
 These models in turn serve as the theoretical foundation for designing and evaluating policy instruments and practices.
 Students will learn to analyze current environmental problems and assess the effectiveness of environmental and resource-management policies using economic tools.
 Prerequisite: Economics 133 and sophomore or higher standing.
 Four credit hours.
-Bouvier Guarna, Park
+Meredith

 EC235s Organizational Strategy and Economics An integrative introduction to the dynamic, strategic decision-making process as applied in a variety of organizations, including businesses, nonprofits, and NGOs.
 Through readings, lecture, and case study discussion we explore the process of evaluating organizations, value models, competition, and markets so as to develop strategies that can be successful and adaptive over time.
 Supporting topics in organizational evolution, innovation effects, competitor response, offensive and defensive tactics, and sources of strategic failure and success are also reviewed.
 The economic underpinnings of strategy development are reinforced throughout.
 Prerequisite: Economics 134.
 Four credit hours.
 Downs

-[EC256] Economics of Crime Proceeds from the assumption that criminals are rational to the extent that higher costs of crime will lower criminal activity.
-Use of economic models to examine topics such as the criminal justice system, law enforcement, markets for drugs and other illegal goods and services, and organized vs. disorganized crime.
-Major projects include creation of a data portfolio examining one of several sources of national crime data using tables, graphs, and statistical relationships and policy analysis papers drawing on the economic literature to evaluate the effectiveness of anticrime policies and the efficiency of criminal justice resource allocation.
+EC256j Economics of Crime Proceeds from the assumption that criminals are rational to the extent that higher costs of crime will lower criminal activity.
+Use of economic models to examine topics such as the criminal justice system, law enforcement, and markets for drugs and other illegal goods and services.
+Major projects include creation of a data portfolio examining one of several sources of national crime data using tables, graphs, and statistical relationships, and a group presentation on a major episode or issue in U.S. crime policy.
 Prerequisite: Economics 134 and sophomore or higher standing.
-Four credit hours.
+Three credit hours.
+Instructor

 [EC273] Economics of Globalization Development and application of economic tools of international trade and finance to understand the puzzle of a globally integrated economy.
 Lectures and student presented debates on key international economic issues, and weekly case studies, focus on policy dilemmas in the global economy.
 Through readings and debate students learn to assess the validity of contemporary writing on international economics.
 Specific topics include the Doha development round, trade pacts, the euro crisis, changing geometries of international economic power, global imbalances, the changing role of multinationals (including emerging market giants), and the role of corporate social responsibility in addressing poverty.
 Prerequisite: Economics 134.
 Four credit hours.
 W2.